-I firmly believe that a trainer could spend their whole career, quite successfully, just working with people to improve muscle balance and function in relation to scapular stabilization and hip function.
-That is, if you can effectively communicate the significance of this to elicit the same level of passion, enthusiasm, and concern in your clients that you hold toward proper body function.
+You can accomplish a lot by working with people to improve muscle balance and function, as well as scapular stabilization and hip function if you can highlight the importance of these activities to inspire the same level of passion, enthusiasm, and concern in your patients as you have for proper bodily functioning.

-Some of the brightest trainers and practitioners I’ve ever met were also some of the ones that seemed to struggle the most to develop a career providing the financial reward they deserve.
-Many (myself included) have been frustrated at one time or another by Bob’s Boot Camp just down the street that’s packed full of people doing all kinds of things that are absolutely ridiculous and often undoubtedly doing more harm than good.
+Some of the brightest trainers and practitioners I’ve ever met were also those who seemed to struggle the most to develop a career providing the financial reward they deserve.

-Yet Mary Jane Consumer associates this with a sense of fun, community, belonging, and of course, The Biggest Loser.
+Yet Mary Jane Consumer associates this with a sense of fun, community, belonging, and The Biggest Loser.

 We Need to Think Like Our Clients

-It shouldn’t be this way and it doesn’t have to be.
-We just have to learn to put our analytical, technical mind aside for a moment to focus on how Mary Jane Consumer thinks, learns, and makes decisions.
+It shouldn’t be this way and doesn’t have to be.
+We have to learn to put our analytical, technical minds aside for a moment to focus on how Mary Jane Consumer thinks, understands, and makes decisions.

-Truth is most people (outside of athletes, which is generally a small, hard to reach, and not super profitable audience for most) associate some sort of plan as normal.
-They don’t acknowledge the outward rotations of feet when they walk, the unevenness of their shoes wearing, or that their shoulder blades may protrude from their back like an extra terrestrial being.
-These things are un-noticed and can’t possibly be related to the nagging knee pain that prevents them from playing recreational volley ball on the weekends like they used to love to do, or just going for a run, or even playing with the grandkids.
+Most people (outside of athletes, which is generally a tiny, hard-to-reach, and not super profitable audience for most) associate some plans as usual.
+They don’t acknowledge the outward rotations of feet when they walk, the unevenness of their shoes, or that their shoulder blades may protrude from their back like an extraterrestrial being.
+These things are unnoticed and can’t be related to the nagging knee pain that prevents them from playing recreational volleyball on the weekends like they used to love to do, oust going for a run, or even playing with the grandkids.

 Your Words Much Match Your Client’s Thoughts

-Our level of communication with our clients and prospects need to match their own vocabulary.
-Communicating our advanced ideas and their importance can be much more effectively accomplished when presented in a question format that allows them to determine it was their own idea.
+Our level of communication with our clients and prospects needs to match their vocabulary.
+Communicating our progressive ideas and their importance can be much more effectively accomplished when presented in a question format that allows them to determine it was their idea.
 I often think this must be much like parenting.
-I think most parents would agree that most children are resistant to things that they are “told” to do as opposed to the things they “decide” to do on their own.
+I think most parents would agree that most children are resistant to what they are “told” to do instead of what they “decide” to do on their own.

 Being Technical Can Be a Problem, Here is Why

-It may not be true for everyone but I usually find that the more technical a trainer is, often the more difficulty they have to communicate with a client who thinks much more emotionally.
-It makes sense, really.
-The expert is analytical, methodical, task oriented, the prospect is not or they wouldn’t be looking for you in the first place.
+It may not be accurate for everyone, but I usually find that the more technical a trainer is, the more difficulty they have communicating with a client who thinks much more emotionally.
+The expert is analytical, systematic, and task-oriented, the prospect is not, or they wouldn’t be looking for you in the first place.
+It makes sense.

 - What brought you here today?

-- When was the last time you did what you enjoy most for as long as you wanted?
+- When was the last time you did what you enjoyed most for as long as you wanted?

-- What stops you from doing the things you enjoy most (or used to do)?
+- What stops you from doing what you enjoy most (or used to do)?

-- When did you feel your best both in terms of how you look and how you physically feel?
+- When did you feel your best regarding how you look and physically feel?
 What do you think has changed from then to now?

 - What other things have you tried that have failed you?

-By asking these relevant questions you not only gain a true understanding of how they feel, but when combined with a descriptive health history, what they will identify with or what will validate value and success.
-Often what we feel is success isn’t perceived the same by our clients (For example, weight loss clients who don’t lose 10lbs in the first week.
-No one should but many are disappointed because traditional weight loss says otherwise.
-Or the client you’ve worked with for months that can finally perform a proper air squat and can’t understand why you’re so excited.)
+By asking these relevant questions, you gain a proper understanding of how they feel and what they will identify with or validate value and success when combined with a descriptive health history.
+Often what we think is a success isn’t perceived the same by our clients (For example, weight loss clients who don’t lose 10lbs in the first week.
+No one should, but many are disappointed because traditional weight loss says otherwise.
+Or the client you’ve worked with for months can finally perform a proper air squat and can’t understand why you’re so excited.)

 Learn to associate your technical knowledge in a manner that identifies with the answers to the above questions, leaving Mary Jane Consumer feeling confident about her success rather than self-conscious about her lack of understanding.

-One of the best things I ever did was matching terminology with the questions above with descriptive materials that represented a more technical language.
+One of the best things I ever did was match terminology with the questions above with descriptive materials representing a more technical language.

-For instance, Bill has dysfunctional glutes, shortened quadriceps as a result, and hip flexors that are trying to make up for those terribly weak abs.
-He’ll never understand that which is so obvious to you; all he knows is volleyball is now out of the question because he can’t get of bed for three days because his knees hurt so bad after.
+For instance, Bill has dysfunctional glutes, shortened quadriceps as a result, and hip flexors trying to make up for those weak abs.
+He’ll never understand what is so apparent to you; he knows that volleyball is now out of the question because he can’t get out of bed for three days.
+After all, his knees hurt so badly.

-- A diagram of assessment protocols that we might use to assess all of these areas.
+- We might use a diagram of assessment protocols to assess these areas.

 - And while showing it to him, visually associate it with how it can improve his life.

-- Then provide examples of the most common exercises he’s likely seen others do in gyms (and done himself) that are making it worse.
+- Then provide examples of the most common exercises he’s likely seen others do in gyms that are making it worse.

-- Followed by performing the assessment to show him current function.
+- She was followed by assessing to show him his current function.

-- And finished with an effective exercise to begin improving the situation (likely something he’s not seen or never done.)
+- And he finished with a practical exercise to begin improving the situation.

-We now have a method of communication that applies our technical knowledge into the emotional pattern of which the people that need us the most are thinking.
+We now have a method of communication that applies our technical knowledge to the emotional pattern of the people that need us the most thinking.

-As a qualified expert you should never have to compete, compare, or consider Bob’s Boot Camp down the street, yet this is a very grim reality for many ultra-capable fitness professionals.
-I think what this really goes to show is what many of us already know: we’re continually developing our skills, but for each of us the skillset that needs developing is likely different.
+As a qualified expert, you should never have to compete, compare, or consider Bob’s Boot Camp down the street, yet this is a grim reality for many ultra-capable fitness professionals.
+I think this shows what many of us already know: we’re continually developing our skills, but for each of us, the skill set that needs creating is likely different.
 I hope you’ve found this interesting and helpful.

-This is just an example of what I do with my clients and the fitness professionals that I mentor in order to help them reach 100K.
-If you would like more details on how I heal personal trainers and help other fitness professionals reach 100K, make sure to take a look at my 100K Personal Trainer System.
+This is an example of what I do with my clients and the fitness professionals I mentor to help them reach 100K.
+If you want more details on how I heal personal trainers and help other fitness professionals get 100K, look at my 100K Personal Trainer System.

 About Cabel McElderry

-After struggling for 8 years as a Personal Trainer, Cabel McElderry challenged the typical gym setup and created quite a reputation for himself.
+After struggling for eight years as a Personal Trainer, Cabel McElderry challenged the typical gym setup and created quite a reputation for himself.

-His 7-figure studio, now 5 years old, has won multiple awards for business excellence.
+His 7-figure studio, now five years old, has won multiple awards for business excellence.

-He has been recognized as one of the top 100 fitness entrepreneurs in North America and is currently one of 50 nominees for Optimum Nutrition’s Canadian Trainer of the Year.
+He has been recognized as one of North America’s top 100 fitness entrepreneurs and is currently one of 50 nominees for Optimum Nutrition’s Canadian Trainer of the Year.

-Cabel now mentors fitness professionals worldwide with his 100K Personal Trainer System, in an effort to help them achieve similar or better results than his own.
+Cabel now mentors fitness professionals worldwide with his 100K Personal Trainer System to help them achieve similar or better results than his own.

 Big thanks to Cabel.

 Cabel has been on EFI before.
-I did an interview with him on 3 Steps to Getting Medical Referrals
+I interviewed him on 3 Steps to Getting Medical Referrals.

-One other article that might interest you is The Mature Market: The Fitness Industry Perfect Storm
+Another article that might interest you is The Mature Market: The Fitness Industry Perfect Storm.

 That is it.
-If you know of someone that might benefit from this article, feel free to forward it onto them.
+If you know someone who might benefit from this article, feel free to forward it to them.

 Rick Kaselj, MS